 About Me

-As a teen, art was a guiding force in my life, having used art for my own personal well-being and having worked at the Metropolitan Museum of Art through my teen years and into adulthood; I instinctually knew art expression was a powerful tool.
-When I learned of the art therapy profession I knew that I would become an art psychotherapist.
+As a teenager, art was a transformative tool for my own well-being.
+Working and taking classes at the Metropolitan Museum of Art during my teen years and into adulthood, I discovered the powerful potential of creative expression.
+When I learned about Art Therapy, I immediately knew it was my calling to become an Art Therapist.

 How I can help